Birth profile builder

 Chart entry

-Help visitors understand chart structure before you ask them to trust the calculator or the member dashboard.
+Help visitors understand chart structure before you ask them to trust the calculator or save a chart during beta.

 Read chart guidePrecision

-Show why deeper reports ask for the hour pillar and why a free preview can still stay low-friction at the top of the funnel.
+Show why deeper reports ask for the hour pillar and why a free preview can still stay low-friction at the start.

 Read timing guideRelationships

-Bridge educational content into compatibility so the tool feels like a natural next step instead of a hard sell.
+Bridge educational content into compatibility so the choice feels natural, not pressured.

 Read relationship guideDecision work